emredesu/kawaiibotto/index.md

 - Roulette your primogems for a 45% chance to double them!

 ### _genshin slots (amount)
-- Play slots on your primogems for a chance to tentold them!
+- Play slots on your primogems for a chance to tenfold them!